Friends of Same is a community based not-for-profit group in the

 East Timor (Timor Leste).

-Same (pronounced Sah-mey) township is the main administrative centre for the District of Manufahi.
+Same (pronounced Sah-may) township is the main administrative centre for the District of Manufahi.

-There are approximately 25,000 people who live in the sub-district of Same which includes the main township of Same and several small villages these are located in mountainous countryside and on the coastal plains bordering the Timor Sea.
+The sub-district of Same includes the main township of Same and several small villages these are located in mountainous countryside, for example, Rotutu, and on the coastal plains bordering the Timor Sea, for example, Betano.

 Same is situated in the central south of Timor Leste,

-is located at the foot of sacred Kablaki Mountain
+is located at the foot of Kablaki Mountain

-and is around four hours drive from the capital, Dili.
+and is about 80 km South of the capital, Dili.

 It is in an area of high rainfall and remnant rainforest but a cooler dry season (August to October) with temperatures dropping to as low as 5 degrees Celsius in Same.

-The main language is Tetum, as well as a local dialect, Mambae, with Indonesian and Portuguese also spoken.
+The main language is Tetum, although a local dialect, Mambae is the mother tongue of most people.
+Indonesian and Portuguese are also spoken.

 Most people of Same Sub-District are Catholic.